News: updated 10.31.20 after an embarrassingly long time.

-Solo show at Charlie James Gallery, January 2018
+Solo show with Charlie James Gallery June 2021

 For Words, LABspace, Hillsdale, NY (curated by Ghost of A Dream